Buryats: Religion

-Religion today in the Republic of Buryatia is primarily divided between Russian Orthodoxy, Buddhism, and irreligious.
-Shamanism has undergone a revival in rural areas, however it is still small.
-Those involved practise either Yellow shamanism, Black shamanism, or a mixture of the two.
-Similarly, Buddhism has seen a revival among the Buryats.
-Construction of monasteries, training of monks, and the increasing piety of the Buryats has seen growth.
+Religious affiliation in the Republic of Buryatia today is principally divided among Russian Orthodoxy, Buddhism and those professing no religion.
+Shamanism has undergone a revival in rural areas, although it remains small in scale.
+Those who practise it follow either Yellow shamanism, Black shamanism, or a combination of the two.
+Buddhism has likewise experienced a revival among the Buryats, with growth evident in the construction of monasteries, the training of monks and an increase in popular piety.